Q: What is astigmatism and how does it affect vision?

 Q: What if my astigmatism is not fully corrected at the time of surgery?

 You will need glasses or contact lenses for best distance and near vision.
 If your astigmatism is not fully corrected, the quality of your uncorrected vision will still be better if your astigmatism can be reduced by any amount.
 If you opt for astigmatism management, the surgeon will recommend whether or not additional procedures would further improve your vision without glasses following the initial cataract surgery.
 If the surgeon feels that a PRK or LASIK procedure would further improve your vision without glasses, the cost of this procedure is included in the Astigmatism Management Fee.
-If you did not opt for astigmatism management and wish to have a PRK or LASIK procedure to improve your vision without glasses, the cost will be the full price of PRK or LASIK that is offered at the Santa Monica Eye Medical Group.
+If you did not opt for astigmatism management and wish to have a PRK or LASIK procedure to improve your vision without glasses, the cost will be the full price of PRK or LASIK that is offered at the Hamilton Eye Institute.
 One of our staff can provide you with this cost.

 Q: Will I need reading glasses if I have my astigmatism corrected?